What is an MB-PhD?

 - PhD project consumables and running costs, including costs for researcher development such as conferences and travel

-- MBChB tuition fees (at the UK rate) for a maximum of four years
+- MBChB tuition fees (at the UK rate)

-A University of Manchester MBChB student:
+A University of Manchester MBChB student

 A University of St Andrews Medicine BSc (Hons) student on the Manchester course pathway: